Janet Teissier du Cros: Personal life

 Born Janet Sinclair Craigie Grierson on 26 January 1905 in Aberdeen, her parents were Mary and Herbert Grierson, scholar and academic.
 Janet was the youngest of five girls who grew up in a prosperous, literary household: living in Aberdeen until 1916 and then at 12 Regent Terrace, Edinburgh.

 Her father wanted his daughters to be fluent in French and employed Swiss governesses for them.
 Her later education was at St George's School in Edinburgh.
 There she met the writer Janet Adam Smith who was a lifelong friend.

 Her musical talent took her to study in Vienna.
-Back in Edinburgh, she met François Teissier du Cros, engineer and physicist, and married him at the end of 1930.
+Back in Edinburgh, she met François Teissier du Cros, an engineer and physicist who had been educated at prestigious École polytechnique, and married him at the end of year 1930.
 They went to live near his family in the Cevennes, southern France, and this is where her wartime memoirs are set.
 In 1944, she hitch-hiked north on a US army vehicle to find her husband.

 Family

 Janet and François Teissier du Cros and their four children lived in Paris for many years after the war, but moved back to the Teissier du Cros home at Mandiargues near Saint-Hippolyte-du-Fort in 1972.
-French economist André Teissier du Cros is one of her children.
+French economist André Teissier du Cros is one of her children, who had been married for twenty three years to the French actress and astrologer Élizabeth Teissier.
 Two of her sisters were writers: Molly Dickins, author of A Wealth of Relations, and Flora Grierson, who co-founded the Samson Press.